- ABOUT US

 Who We Are

-The San Francisco Recreation and Park Department administers more than 220 parks, playgrounds, and open spaces, including two outside the city limits-- Camp Mather in Yosemite Valley and Sharp Park in Pacifica, Calif.
-Our park system includes 25 recreation centers, nine swimming pools, five golf courses and numerous tennis courts, ball diamonds, soccer fields and other sports venues.
-Included in the department’s responsibilities are the Marina Yacht Harbor, the San Francisco Zoo, and Lake Merced.
+The San Francisco Recreation and Park Department administers more than 230 parks, playgrounds, and open spaces, including two outside city limits— Camp Mather in Yosemite and Sharp Park in Pacifica, Calif.
+Our park system includes 25 recreation centers; nine swimming pools; five golf courses; 142 tennis courts; 93 pickleball courts; and numerous ball diamonds, soccer fields and other sports venues.
+Included in the department’s responsibilities are Golden Gate Park, Coit Tower, the Marina Yacht Harbor, the San Francisco Zoo, and Lake Merced.

-Our staff members are diverse, committed and talented recreation and park professionals, from gardeners, foresters, and recreation leaders to park patrol officers, custodians, electricians, painters, and more.
+Our staff members are diverse, committed and talented recreation and park professionals, from gardeners, foresters, and recreation leaders to rangers, custodians, electricians, painters, and more.

 Mission Statement